-A great benefit of homemade fish sandwiches is, you choose the oil used for making them.
+One great benefit of homemade fish sandwiches is, you choose the oil used to make them.
 Fish does not have to be deep-fried to be delicious.

 Deep-fried fish is not common in Norway, poached fish is our alternative - tasty and lean.
 Yum!
 However, we do saute some fish in butter, especially trout, mackerel, cod, flounder, and sometimes salmon fillets.

 In the mood for a fish sandwich?
-Load up a bun with a fish pattie and all the condiments you like.
+Load up a bun with a fish pattie crispy lettuce, tomato slices, and all the condiments you desire.
 Bingo!
 You have a Fish Sandwich!
 Enjoy!